 What is the mindset of the Product Manager you ask?
 The role of a product manager is to be an advocate of the customer first and foremost and understand their roles, personas, and sentiments deeply.

 It is a unique position which will align customer needs with the business strategy.
 It is no secret though, that if the customers are happy, business outcomes are almost always happy.
 Rather, I cannot think of an instance when that isn’t so.

-The Mindset of a CSM
+The Mindset of a Customer Success Manager

 In my opinion, Customer Success managers who have a similar mindset, which means they are customer advocates, understand the customer needs deeply and also know the business strategy are the ones that succeed.

 The mindset must extend to the fact that a customer might be asking for something that does not completely align with the business goal but delving deeper on the “needs”, will help the customer success manager figure out if that is indeed what the customer wants.

 I looked at a couple of mind maps and tried to hone on key skillsets that apply to PMs, as well as Customer Success Managers; I found that the critical ones are the same.

 Here are a couple of key skillsets that will help Customer Success Managers develop that Product mindset.
 This is by no means an exhaustive list, but it’s a great start.

 Knowing the product roadmap in detail and keeping yourself up to date is critical to your success, as well as the customers’ success.
 I mentioned it in this article that having a PM partner is essential.
 You know now why the roadmap is structured that way, and what is driving it.